 5. Worn Engine and Extremely Low Power

-Engines that have high-mileage are usually worn out because of the normal wear and tear that comes with all those miles.
+Engines that have high mileage are usually worn out because of the normal wear and tear that comes with all those miles.
 A compression test can help determine the cause.
-Usually, a compression test can help determine worn piston rings, cylinder walls, bad intake or exhaust valve, and bad head gasket.
+Usually, a compression test can help determine worn piston rings, cylinder walls, bad intake or exhaust valves, and bad head gaskets.
 All cylinder compression should have a similar reading.
 Normally, the engine can still be saved by completely rebuilding the engine.

 6. Engine Misfire

-Regular engine misfire can be a sign that your engine is going bad.
-An engine misfire can be caused by bad spark plugs, bad ignition coils, oil on coils, water on coils, water in fuel line/injectors, and a bad PVC valve.
+Regular engine misfires can be a sign that your engine is going bad.
+An engine misfire can be caused by bad spark plugs, bad ignition coils, oil on coils, water on coils, water in fuel lines/injectors, and a bad PVC valve.
 You should diagnose the cause of the engine misfire and fix it.